Akzidenz-Grotesk: "Akzidenz-Grotesk" (Haas)

 A completely different "Akzidenz-Grotesk" was made by the Haas Type Foundry of Switzerland.
 Also named "Accidenz-Grotesk" and "Normal-Grotesk", it had a more condensed, "boxy" design.
 Kupferschmid describes it as a "reworking of "Neue Moderne Grotesk", originally ca. 1909 by Wagner & Schmidt, Leipzig".
 The Haas Foundry created Helvetica in response to its decline in popularity in competition with Berthold's design.

-Alternative digitisations
+Alternative digitisations and reinterpretations

 Although the digital data of Berthold releases of Akzidenz-Grotesk is copyrighted, and the name is trademarked, the design of a typeface is in many countries not copyrightable, notably in the United States, allowing alternative interpretations under different names if they do not reuse digital data.